Sailors take part in flight operations

-200704-N-GR168-1210 ATLANTIC OCEAN (July 4, 2020) An MH-60S Sea Hawk helicopter, attached to the Dragon Whales of Helicopter Sea Combat Squadron (HSC) 28, takes off from the flight deck aboard the San Antonio-class amphibious transport dock ship USS New York (LPD 21), July 4, 2020.
+200704-N-GR168-1073 ATLANTIC OCEAN (July 4, 2020) An MH-60S Sea Hawk helicopter, attached to the Dragon Whales of Helicopter Sea Combat Squadron (HSC) 28, lands on the flight deck aboard the San Antonio-class amphibious transport dock ship USS New York (LPD 21), July 4, 2020.
 New York is conducting operations in U.S. 6th Fleet area of operations in support of regional allies and partners, and U.S. national security interests in Europe and Africa.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Lyle Wilkie/Released)

 |Date Taken: